pakeke-constructor/umg-mod-monorepo/base/components.md

 }

-ent.nametag = { -- creates a nametag above the entity
+ent.nametag = { -- renders a nametag above the entity
     value = "name", --  if value is nil, `.controller` component is used instead.
 }

+-- renders text in front of the entity
+-- (Similar to nametag component) ent.text = {
+    value = "brute",
+    ox = 0, oy = -20, -- draw offsets
+    scale = 1,
+    overlay = true -- (text will look nicer with this enabled) }